data-drift/data-drift/README.md

 ## Datadrift cloud

 We are in development and we would love to do the installation with you.
 [Fill the form on our website](https://www.data-drift.io/) so we can do a 15min demo.
-If the tool solves your problem then the installation require 2\*30 min meeting.
+If the tool solves your problem then the installation requires 30min.

 </br>